doodledood/dspy/dspy/teleprompt/apex/README.md

 2. Call ``compile(student, trainset=train, valset=cal)``.
 The teleprompter will
    manage sampling, language model calls, evaluation, and selection.
 3. Inspect the returned module and history (if requested) to understand what changed and why.
-Because every hypothesis includes rationale text, you can audit improvements or feed them into additional tooling.
+Because every hypothesis includes change summary text, you can audit improvements or feed them into additional tooling.

 APEX provides a structured bridge between human-style error analysis and the